MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 **API constant or value:** IPC_GENERIC_ALL L"OWNER"

-Includes the ability to remove protection.
+Includes the ability to remove protection and re-protect a document.

 ---